MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ***Credit Monitoring***:Credit consumption can be monitored, so admin and maker know how many credits have been consumed since the beginning of the month.

 ***Credit Overage***:In an environment, when consumption since beginning of the month exceeds available credits, environment is in overage and some features are progressively blocked.
+When an environment is in **simple overage** models continue to run and consume credits, but editing and creating models is blocked.
+When environment is in **important overage**, models runs will be blocked.
 Purchase of new credits and/or reassignment need to happen.

-***Trials***:AI Builder credits can also come from AI Builder trial.
-In that case, they are linked to the user and don't need to be allocated. see [AI Builder Trial](/#AI-Builder-Trial)
+***Trials***: In tenants without AI Builder credits, users can start AI Builder trial.
+In that case, AI Builder capacity is linked to the user and don't need to be allocated. see [AI Builder Trial](/#AI-Builder-Trial)

-Learn more about AI Builder credits  in  [Administer/Credit Management](credit-management.md) page.
+Learn more about AI Builder Licensing and Credit management  in  [Administer/Credit Management](credit-management.md) page.

 Learn more about AI Builder trials in [AI Builder trial](ai-builder-trials.md) page

 ### See also